Alternate Text

 Philina English is a biologist at the Pacific Biological Station with Fisheries and Oceans Canada in Nanaimo, British Columbia, Canada.
 She received her PhD from Simon Fraser University in 2017.
 Her dissertation explored the conservation ecology of an elusive nocturnal bird, the whip-poor-will.
 For her postdoctoral research she shifted her focus to the marine environment and explored the impact of local climate velocities on the distributions and abundance of demersal fishes.
 Her current research focuses on the application of hierarchical and geostatistical models to ecology and conservation problems.
 Specifically, she is working on identifying relationships between the environment and productivity of important Canadian demersal fish stocks and on developing tools for quantifying the corresponding risks from a rapidly changing climate.

-Allan Hicks International Pacific Halibut Commission (IHPC), Seattle, WA, USA
+Allan Hicks International Pacific Halibut Commission (IPHC), Seattle, WA, USA

 Workshop 7 Invited Speaker